 The platforms overarching goal is to position Swiss computational sciences in the emerging exascale-era.
 It is complementary to the supercomputing-hardware-focused elements of the Swiss High-Performance and Networking (HPCN) initiative.
 PASC consolidates and builds on the achievements of the High-Performance and High-Productivity Computing (HP2C) project, which supported 13 large-scale projects in the period 2009-2013.

 PASC aims to promote joint effort to address key scientific issues in different domain sciences through interdisciplinary collaborations between domain scientists, computational scientists, software developers, computing centres and hardware developers.
 Thus, PASC builds on the principle of co-design, namely that software codes exploiting the potential of the next generation of computing architectures need to be jointly and interactively developed by these actors throughout the whole value chain.

-- The training pillar supporting the Swiss Graduate Program Foundations in Mathematics and Informatics for Computer Simulations in Science and Engineering (FOMICS).
-FOMICS is coordinated by the Institute of Computational Sciences of the Universit della Svizzera italiana (Rolf Krause), together with the University of Basle, Bern, Geneva, EPFL, ETH Zurich and CSCS; it is supported through means from the Swiss University Conference doctoral program.
+- the Swiss Graduate Program Foundations in Mathematics and Informatics for Computer Simulations in Science and Engineering (FOMICS).
+FOMICS is coordinated by the Institute of Computational Sciences of the USI, together with the University of Basel, Bern, Geneva, EPFL, ETH Zurich and CSCS; it is supported through means from the Swiss University Conference doctoral program.
 The program is open to other participation at the condition they bear their own costs.

 - a yearly Summer School jointly organized by CSCS and USI.

 - the PASC Conference that takes place yearly and is supported by ACM SIGHPC.